adam-bauer-34/adam-bauer-34.github.io/research.md

 Much of the interesting processes found in nature — such as waves, pattern formation, and feedback amplification — are dynamical processes that evolve in time and space.
 Mathematically, these systems boil down to systems of differential equations, often made more complicatied by nonlinearities and coupling of variables.
 I am continuously fascinated by such systems, and the various ways we can analyze them.

 The two primary ways I tend to approach dynamical systems reseach is through rigorous analytic techniques and simulations.
 Analytic techniques, such as timescale analysis, perturbation theory, canard theory and others, are powerful tools that can enable us to glean the underlying dynamics of often incredibly complicated systems.
-On the other hand, I tend to use simulations to *inform* and *verify* our analyic approximations, as well as conduct preliminary analysis of our system before any analytics are done.
+On the other hand, I tend to use simulations to *inform* and *verify* our analyic predictions, as well as conduct preliminary analysis of our system before any analytics are done.
 Combining these two approaches often leads to fruitful, fascinating results.

 ### Data science

 What’s the point of theory if it doesn’t hold in the real world?
-The wealth of observational, simulation, and reanalysis data available to the climate science community allows us to conduct a litany of interesting science and discover correlations between seemingly uncorrelated physical events.
+A wealth of observational, simulation, and reanalysis data available to the climate science community allows us to conduct a litany of interesting science to verify our theoretical predictions while also prompting new theories.
 This sector of my research toolkit is very much in its infancy, but I’m looking forward to develop it in the future.

 ---

 # Publications

+M. Pascale, B. L. Frye, L. Dai, N. Foo, Y. Qin, R. Leimbach, **A. M. Bauer**, E. Merlin, D. Coe, J. Diego, H. Yan, A. Zitrin, S. H. Cohen, C. Conselice, H. Dole, K. Harrington, R. A. Jansen, P. Kamienski, R. A. Windhorst, M. Yun.
+Possible ongoing merger discovered by photometry and spectroscopy in the field of the galaxy cluster PLCK G165.7+67.0. *Submitted*, 2022. [(arXiv link.)](https://arxiv.org/abs/2203.12825)

-**A. Bauer**, A. Cardenas-Avendano, C. F. Gammie, N. Yunes.
+**A. M. Bauer**, A. Cardenas-Avendano, C. F. Gammie, N. Yunes.
 Spherical accretion in alternative theories of gravity.  *The Astrophysical Journal*, 925:2, 2022. [https://doi.org/10.3847/1538-4357/ac3a03](https://doi.org/10.3847/1538-4357/ac3a03) [(arXiv link.)](https://arxiv.org/abs/2111.02178)

-M. Pascale, B. L. Frye, L. Dai, N. Foo, Y. Qin, R. Leimbach, **A. Bauer**, E. Merlin, D. Coe, J. Diego, H. Yan, A. Zitrin, S. H. Cohen, C. Conselice, H. Dole, K. Harrington, R. A. Jansen, P. Kamienski, R. A. Windhorst, M. Yun.
-Multiband photometry and photometric redshift estimation in the field of PLCK G165+67.0.
-In preparation, 2021.

 **A. Bauer**, P. Carter.
 Existence of transonic solutions in the stellar wind problem with viscosity and heat conduction. *SIAM Journal on Applied Dynamical Systems*, 20:1, 2021. [https://doi.org/10.1137/20M1314240](https://doi.org/10.1137/20M1314240).